Join us to learn German with the experts!

 By the end of the course, students should have reached the A1 standard described in the Common European Framework.

-This Near Beginners course aims to extend and consolidate the language skills of students who have followed a Beginners course at Imperial College or elsewhere but would like to revise the basics as well as boost their confidence.
+This 20-week Near Beginners course aims to extend and consolidate the language skills of students who have followed a Beginners course at Imperial College or elsewhere but would like to revise the basics as well as boost their confidence.

 Students should have reached A1.1 (CEFR) or equivalent before starting this course.